-It’s been about a month since returning from Curaçao and I’m already thinking to go back.
+It’s been about a month since returning from Curaçao and I already want to go back.
 The capital Willemstad is a designated UNESCO World Heritage Site and divided into two parts: Punda & Otrabanda (the other side).
 My hotel provided free shuttle service to Punda and I took advantage when I did my solo explorations.
-If you’re not into snorkeling, scuba diving or water activities, here’s a list of things to do in Willemstad, Curaçao as a solo traveler or on a quick cruise stop.
+If you’re not into snorkeling, scuba diving, or water activities, here’s a list of things to do in Willemstad, Curaçao as a solo traveler or on a quick cruise stop.

 Do Some Shopping

 My first night in, I had no choice, but to eat at the resort, but once I went to town, I found my way to Plasa Bieu (The Old Market).
 I was pretty early for lunch, but John from Grasia di Dios hooked me up with stewed iguana with rice, veggies, plantains and cucumber souse (Souse is a pickling method of preparing meats and vegetables).
-Since my family is Caribbean, I told him to bring the pepper sauce so I know it’s real.
+Since my family is from the Caribbean, I told him to bring the pepper sauce so I know it’s real.

 On my visit to the Kura Hulanda Museum, I made a stop at the cafe to have Keshi Yena which is an Aruban and Curaçaoan main course dish, consisting of a large round ball of cheese stuffed with spiced meat, served steamed or baked.
 It reminded me of chili with cheese on top.
 Because it was at their resort, the price was high, but the food was very good.
 I needed to find this in the old market.

 Visit the Museums

 Randomly walking around Willemstad, I stumbled upon the Mikve Israel-Emanuel Synagogue.
 I then learned this is the oldest synagogue in the Western Hemisphere dating back to the 1600s.
 It was $10 admission and architecture were beautiful.
 Admission included entry to the Jewish Cultural Historical Museum containing artifacts of over 350 years of Jewish settlement in Curaçao.
 Pretty cool.